maoschanz/drawing/README.md

 PNG, JPEG and BMP files are supported.

-Besides GNOME, more traditional design layouts are available too, as well as an [elementaryOS layout](./data/screenshots/elementary.png).
-It should also be compatible with [Purism's Librem 5 phone](./data/screenshots/librem_preview.png).
+Besides GNOME, some more traditional design layouts are available too, as well as an [elementaryOS layout](./data/screenshots/elementary.png).
+It should also be compatible with [Purism's Librem 5 phone](./data/screenshots/librem_options.png).

 ### Available tools